-- 1 Patients are offered a choice of food in line with the requirements of a balanced diet, reflecting the needs and preferences and rights (including faith and cultural needs) of its service user population - 2 The preparation, distribution, handling and serving of food is carried out in accordance with food safety legislation and national guidance (including the Food Safety Act 1990, the Food Safety (General Food Hygiene) Regulations 1995 and EC regulation 852/2004 - Adequate levels of assurance can be provided by an outcome of "excellent" for "food" for each relevant site from Patient Environment Action Teams' assessments 2008

-- b) patients' individual nutritional, personal and clinical dietary requirements are met, including where necessary help with feeding and access to food 24 hours a day - 1 Patients have access to food and drink 24 hours a day - 2 The nutritional, personal and clinical dietary requirements of individual patients are assessed and met, including the right to have religious dietary requirements met - 3 Patients requiring assistance with eating and drinking are provided with appropriate support - Adequate levels of assurance can be provided by an outcome of "excellent" for "food" for each relevant site from Patient Environment Action Teams' assessments 2008.
+- a) patients are provided with a choice and that it is prepared safely and provides a balanced diet - 1 Patients are offered a choice of food in line with the requirements of a balanced diet, reflecting the needs and preferences and rights (including faith and cultural needs) of its service user population - 2 The preparation, distribution, handling and serving of food is carried out in accordance with food safety legislation and national guidance (including the Food Safety Act 1990, the Food Safety (General Food Hygiene) Regulations 1995 and EC regulation 852/2004. - Adequate levels of assurance can be provided by an outcome of "excellent" for "food" for each relevant site from Patient Environment Action Teams' assessments 2008. - b) patients' individual nutritional, personal and clinical dietary requirements are met, including where necessary help with feeding and access to food 24 hours a day - 1 Patients have access to food and drink 24 hours a day - 2 The nutritional, personal and clinical dietary requirements of individual patients are assessed and met, including the right to have religious dietary requirements met - 3 Patients requiring assistance with eating and drinking are provided with appropriate support - Adequate levels of assurance can be provided by an outcome of "excellent" for "food" for each relevant site from Patient Environment Action Teams' assessments for 2008.